sdex/AndroidIDeditorV2/README.md

 /data/system/users/0/settings_ssaid.xml
 ```

-Prior to Android 12, the file was in XML format.
-In Android 12 the system started to use a special binary format to store the data.
+Prior to Android 12, the file was in XML format, in Android 12 the system started to use a special binary format to store the data. \
 More information you can find in these articles: \
 [How to change ANDROID_ID on Android 8+ (Oreo) with ROOT](https://medium.com/@sdex/how-to-change-android-id-on-oreo-with-root-a71ebbc38cec) \
 [Read and edit Android Binary XML (ABX) files](https://blog.sdex.dev/ABX/) \